pandas-dev/pandas/doc/source/development/extending.rst

 In order to implement any of these functions, your ExtensionArray must include an implementation of :meth:`ExtensionArray._reduce`.
-Once you provide an implementation of :meth:`ExtensionArray._reduce` which handles a particular method, calling the method on the Series will invoke the implementation on your ExtensionArray.
+Once you provide an implementation of :meth:`ExtensionArray._reduce`, calling the method on the Series will invoke the implementation on your ExtensionArray.
 All these methods are reduction functions, and so are expected to return a scalr value of some type.
 However it is perfectly acceptable to return some instance of an :class:`pandas.api.extensions.ExtensionArray`.

 Series operations which are not handled by :meth:`ExtensionArray._reduce`, such as :meth:`Series.round`, will generally invoke an equivalent numpy